UiPath/uipathcli/README.md

 ## Queries

 The CLI supports [JMESPath queries](https://jmespath.org/tutorial.html) to filter and modify the service response on the client-side.
-This does not replace server-side filtering which is more efficient and works across paginated results.
-JMESPath queries simply allow you to modify the CLI output only without the need to install any external tools.
+This does not replace server-side filtering which is more efficient and works across paginated results but allows you to modify the CLI output without the need to install any external tools.

 Examples: